 Most intact LNGT is on private property, and only a small fraction of that occurs on land with conservation protection in place.
-Protecting LNGT currently relies heavily on voluntary conservation measures, and landholder involvement in programs offered through not-for-profit organisations, including this NRM North project, the
+Protecting LNGT currently relies heavily on voluntary conservation measures undertaken by private landholders involved in programs offered through not-for-profit organisations.

-Midlands Conservation Partnership, the Tasmanian Land Conservancy's Land for Wildlife program, or conservation covenants.
+Such programs include this NRM North project, the Midlands Conservation Partnership, the Tasmanian Land Conservancy's Land for Wildlife program, or formal conservation covenants.